admin-ch/CovidCertificate-Apidoc/README.md

 The process is the following:

-1. Primary system creates a hash of the message to be sent = data used to create the covid certificate (JSON data) or revocation data (JSON data)
+1. Primary system creates a hash of the payload to be sent = data used to create the covid certificate (JSON data) or revocation data (JSON data).
 2. Primary system encrypts this hash using the private key of the "SwissGov Regular CA 01" certificate used to authenticate itself.
+"SHA256withRSA" is the used algorithm.
+It corresponds with "RSASSA-PKCS1-v1_5" from the [RFC](https://datatracker.ietf.org/doc/html/rfc3447).
-3. Primary system places the JSON data and the signed hash in the payload and sends the message to generation REST API or to revocation REST API.
+3. The signed hash is placed in the request header.
-4. TODO Add JWT in HEADER ?
+4. Primary system places the JSON data (inclusive the one-time password) in the payload and sends the message to generation REST API or to revocation REST API.

 ## Certificate data